 Kandel suggests attending to salient features is “a determining factor in the conversion of short- term to long-term memory.”
 From this we infer that inviting clients to voluntarily attend to, and maintain attention on, salient features is a way of encouraging changes that happen in the session to become long-term memories.
 These are then available to be involuntarily (i.e. unconsciously) “recruited” when needed in the future.

-However, in the noise generated by the therapist’s own model of the world, salience – from the viewpoint of client’s whole system – can be undervalued.
+However, in the noise generated by the therapist’s own model of the world, salience – in terms of the client’s whole system – can be undervalued.

 Kandel points out that some important stimuli are not automatically perceived as salient.
 We have noticed that, commonly, the following events and processes do not automatically recruit voluntary attention:

-• “Weak links” (see Thinking Networks I and II)
+- “Weak links” (see Thinking Networks I and Thinking Networks II)

-• Relationships between nonadjacent items (in terms of space, time, form and order) Scaling (see our article Big Fish in a Small Pond)
+- Relationships between nonadjacent items scaling (in terms of space, time, form and order, see our article Big Fish in a Small Pond)

-• Uncomfortable/unpleasant sensations (in that we devise ways to avoid them) “Inconvenient truths” (see our article, Self-Deception, Self-Delusion, Self-Denial)
+- Uncomfortable/unpleasant sensations, inconvenient truths (in that we devise ways to avoid them, see our article, Self-Deception, Self-Delusion, Self-Denial)

 In the beginning many clients (and groups) are unable to distinguish salient signals from the noise of their habitual story for a number of reasons: